Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Background Assumptions and Problem Statement

 \subsubsection{Embedding Function}

-Let \( F \) be the embedding function trained in a self-supervised manner to project input signals into a latent space:

-where \( X_{\text{in}} \) denotes the input signal domain, and \( \mathbb{R}^d \) is the latent feature space of dimension \( d \).
+Let \( F \) be the embedding function trained in a self-supervised manner to project input signals into a latent space $ F : X_{\text{in}} \rightarrow \mathbb{R}^d$, where \( X_{\text{in}} \) denotes the input signal domain, and \( \mathbb{R}^d \) is the latent feature space of dimension \( d \).
 The output embeddings should cluster tightly for samples from the same emitter while remaining well-separated for different emitters.
+In other words, the latent space has to represent fingerprint components of signals from Eq. \ref{eq:rf_decomposition}.